daithiw44/MAL/readme.markdown

 	//Assume
 	var dbManager = new MAL(dbsettings);

 	dbManager.find ('col1', {name : 'name'}, {_id:0}, {}, function(err,result){...});
 	//note how options isn't required but we still have to pass it in as an empty object.

+	//List of calls availaable in v0.1.
+	.findOne(collectionName, query, callback)
+	.insert(collection_Name, query, options, callback)
+	.save = function(collectionName,obj, callback)
+	.update = function(collectionName, criteria, update, options, callback) .remove = function(collectionName, criteria, callback)
+	.findAndModify = function(collection_Name, criteria, sort, update, options, callback) .streamPipe = function(collectionName, query, fields, options, wrStream) .streamEvents = function(collectionName, query, fields, options, xStream)

 4. Streaming Functionality.
 --------------------------------

-	MAL provides two streaming functions. (see examples).
+	MAL provides two streaming methods. (see examples).

 	//Assume
 	var dbManager = new MAL(dbsettings);

-	 a) streamPipe.
+	 a) streamPipe. (see stream in examples)
 	 	//function(collectionName, query, fields, options, wrStream) {...

 	 	dbManager.streamPipe('col1',{},{},{},stream);
-		//this will return everything from 'col1' and pipe the results to wrStream where wrStream is a writable stream like response or a tcp socket.
+		//this calll will return everything from 'col1'
+		//and pipe the results to wrStream where wrStream is a writable stream like response or a tcp socket.

-	 b) streamEvents.
+	 b) streamEvents.( see sse in examples);
 	 	//lets say we are streaming to serversent events.
 		//create a readable stream
 		var dbStream = new stream.Stream();